-Our counselors, Ms. Cynthia Sandoval and Mrs. Christie Tilley, are available to assist on-campus, degree-seeking students in addressing problems that are hindering or could potentially hinder their academic progress.
+Our counselors, Ms. Twana Chestand and Mrs. Christie Tilley, are available to assist on-campus, degree-seeking students in addressing problems that are hindering or could potentially hinder their academic progress.
 Such problems might be academic or personal in nature.

 Students can meet and speak with a counselor about any problem that is or could become an obstacle to their academic success.
 Common problems faced by students include the following: